w4nanch1/w4nanch1.github.io/README.md

 - 📱 Fully responsive design that works seamlessly on all devices
 - 🎨 Clean, modern UI with intuitive navigation
-- 📊 JSON-powered content for easy updates (publications and news)
+- 📊 JSON-powered content for easy updates (profile, publications, and news)
 - 🔍 Publications section with filtering capability (All/Preprints/Accepted/First Author)
 - 📰 News section with "View All" capability
 - 🌟 Interactive elements with smooth transitions